-Seminars: 1.5 hours per course (on a Monday afternoon and/or evening)
+Seminars: 90 minutes per week, per course (on a Monday afternoon or evening) across three 10-week terms

 Currently all our training is delivered in central Bristol.
 However, as a training institute for the South West our membership is drawn from across the region and both training therapy and supervision is available in Bristol and beyond.

 Applicants with no previous experience of psychoanalytic theory should complete our introductory course ‘Introduction to psychoanalytic theories and concepts’